 - They help prepare students for their face-to-face intensive by gaining ease and familiarity with their cohort

-Students who are able to extend their required three-week stay have the option to pursue face-to-face elective coursework in an intensive week-long format.
+Spring-entry students who are able to extend their required three-week stay have the option to pursue face-to-face elective coursework in an intensive week-long format.

-Required Courses for On-Campus Intensive, Spring 2021
+Required Courses for On-Campus Intensive, Summer 2021

 - Week of May 3, 2021: NECR 5105: Introduction to Negotiation